Heavynest/tinytask/README.md

 ## Getting Started

-Anacona is recommended to open jupyter notebook.
+Anaconda is recommended to open jupyter notebook.
 Be sure to update the version of notebook to later than 5.1 or label may not appear.
 (Not sure).

 ### Prerequisites